ColOfAbRiX/figlet4s/README.md

 object QuickStartMain extends App {

-  // Obtain an options builder
+  // 1.
+Obtain an options builder.
   val builder = Figlet4s.builder()

-  // Render a text into a FIGure val figure = builder.render("Hello, World!")
+  // 2.
+This time we don't configure it.

-  // Print the FIGure
+  // 3.
+Render a text into a FIGure val figure = builder.render("Hello, World!")

-  figure.print()
+  // Do something with the FIGure figure.print()

 }